swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 The step train-and-report of the workflow train-and-report.yaml runs on a self-hosted runner that has the label gpu-runner.
 We configured runner-gpu.yaml in order to create a self-hosted runner with the label gpu-runner.

+ It will be identified by a `gpu-runner` label.

     @TODO: (repharse) # The label `gpu-runner` corresponds to the self-hosted runner with this label in the runner-gpu.yaml file.